mmore500/professional-statements/research.md

 We still assume that messages, if and when they are delivered, retain contentual integrity.
 We see best-effort communication as a particularly fruitful target for investigation.
 Firstly, synchronization constitutes the root cause of many contemporary quotidien scaling bottlenecks, well below the mark of thousands or millions of cores where runtime failures and soft errors become critical coniderations.
-Secondly, a best-effort approach  challenges of heterogenous, varying (i.e., due to power management), and generally lower communication bandwidth (relative to compute) expected on future HPC hardware \citep{gropp2013programming, acun2014parallel}.
+Secondly, a best-effort approach  challenges of heterogenous, varying (i.e., due to power management), and generally lower communication bandwidth (relative to compute) expected on future HPC hardware citep{gropp2013programming, acun2014parallel}.
 A best-effort communication model presents the possibility of runtime adaptation to effectively utilize available resources given the particular ratio of compute and communication capability at any one moment in any one rack.

 Complex biological organisms exhibit characteristic best-effort properties: trillions of cells interact asynchronously while overcoming all but the most extreme failures in a noisy world.
 As such, bio-inspired algorithms present strong potential to benefit from best-effort communication strategies.
 For example, evolutionary algorithms commonly use guided stochastic methods (i.e., selection and mutation operators) resulting in a search process that does not guarantee optimality, but typically produces a diverse range of high-quality results.
-Indeed, island model genetic algorithms are easy to parallelize and have been shown to perform well with asynchronous migration \citep{izzo2009parallel}.
+Indeed, island model genetic algorithms are easy to parallelize and have been shown to perform well with asynchronous migration citep{izzo2009parallel}.
-Likewise, artificial life simulations commonly rely on a bottom-up approach and seek to model life-as-it-could-be evolving in a noisy environment akin to the natural world, yet distinct from it \citep{bonabeau1994we}. % rather than the implications of certain mechanistic assumptions
+Likewise, artificial life simulations commonly rely on a bottom-up approach and seek to model life-as-it-could-be evolving in a noisy environment akin to the natural world, yet distinct from it citep{bonabeau1994we}. % rather than the implications of certain mechanistic assumptions
-Although perfect reproducibility and observability have uniquely enabled digital evolution experiments to ask and answer otherwise intractable questions \citep{pontes2020evolutionary,lenski2003evolutionary,grabowski2013case,dolson2020interpreting,fortuna2019coevolutionary,goldsby2014evolutionary,covert2013experiments,zaman2011rapid,bundy2021footprint,dolson2017spatial}, the reliable digital machine model is not strictly necessary for all such work.
+Although perfect reproducibility and observability have uniquely enabled digital evolution experiments to ask and answer otherwise intractable questions citep{pontes2020evolutionary,lenski2003evolutionary,grabowski2013case,dolson2020interpreting,fortuna2019coevolutionary,goldsby2014evolutionary,covert2013experiments,zaman2011rapid,bundy2021footprint,dolson2017spatial}, the reliable digital machine model is not strictly necessary for all such work.
-Issues of distributed and parallel computing are of special interest within the the artificial life subdomain of open-ended evolution (OEE) \citep{ackley2014indefinitely}, which studies long-term dynamics of evolutionary systems in order to understand factors that affect potential to generate ongoing novelty \citep{taylor2016open}.
+Issues of distributed and parallel computing are of special interest within the the artificial life subdomain of open-ended evolution (OEE) citep{ackley2014indefinitely}, which studies long-term dynamics of evolutionary systems in order to understand factors that affect potential to generate ongoing novelty citep{taylor2016open}.
-Recent evidence suggests that the generative potential of at least some model systems are --- at least in part --- meaningfully constrained by available compute resources \citep{channon2019maximum}.
+Recent evidence suggests that the generative potential of at least some model systems are --- at least in part --- meaningfully constrained by available compute resources citep{channon2019maximum}.

-Much exciting work on best-effort computing has incorporated bespoke experimental hardware \citep{chippa2014scalable, ackley2011homeostatic, cho2012ersa, chakrapani2008probabilistic}.
+Much exciting work on best-effort computing has incorporated bespoke experimental hardware citep{chippa2014scalable, ackley2011homeostatic, cho2012ersa, chakrapani2008probabilistic}.
 However, here, we focus on exploring best-effort communication among parallel and distributed elements within existing, commercially-available hardware.
 Existing software libraries, though, do not explicitly expose a convenient best-effort communication interface for such work.
 As such, best-effort approaches remain rare in production software and efforts to study best-effort communication must make use of a combination of limited existing support and the development of new software tools.

-The Message Passing Interface (MPI) standard \citep{gropp1996high} represents the mainstay for high-performance computing applications.
+The Message Passing Interface (MPI) standard citep{gropp1996high} represents the mainstay for high-performance computing applications.
 This standard exposes communication primitives directly to the end user.
 MPI's nonblocking communication primitives, in particular, are sufficient to program distributed computations with relaxed synchronization requirements.
 Although its explicit, the imperative nature of the MPI protocols enables precise control over execution; unfortunately it also poses significant expense in terms of programability.
-This cost manifests in terms of reduced programmer productivity and software quality, while increasing domain knowledge requirements and the effort required to tune for performance due to program brittleness \citep{gu2019comparative, tang2014mpi}.
+This cost manifests in terms of reduced programmer productivity and software quality, while increasing domain knowledge requirements and the effort required to tune for performance due to program brittleness citep{gu2019comparative, tang2014mpi}.

 In response to programmability concerns, many frameworks have arisen to offer useful parallel and distributed programming abstractions.
-Task-based frameworks such as Charm++ \citep{kale1993charm++}, Legion \citep{bauer2012legion}, Cilk \citep{blumofe1996cilk}, and Threading Building Blocks (TBB) \citep{reinders2007intel} describe the dependency relationships among computational tasks and associated data and relies on an associated runtime to automatically schedule and manage execution.
+Task-based frameworks such as Charm++ citep{kale1993charm++}, Legion citep{bauer2012legion}, Cilk citep{blumofe1996cilk}, and Threading Building Blocks (TBB) citep{reinders2007intel} describe the dependency relationships among computational tasks and associated data and relies on an associated runtime to automatically schedule and manage execution.
 These frameworks assume a deterministic relationship between tasks.
-In a similar vein, programming languages and extensions like Unified Parallel C (UPC) \citep{el2006upc} and Chapel \citep{chamberlain2007parallel} rely on programmers to direct execution, but equips them with powerful abstractions, such as global shared memory.
+In a similar vein, programming languages and extensions like Unified Parallel C (UPC) citep{el2006upc} and Chapel citep{chamberlain2007parallel} rely on programmers to direct execution, but equips them with powerful abstractions, such as global shared memory.
 However, Chapel's memory model explicitly forbids data races and UPC ultimately relies on a barrier model for data transfer.

-To bridge these shortcomings, we employ a new software framework, the Conduit C++ Library for Best-Effort High Performance Computing \citep{moreno2021conduit}.
+To bridge these shortcomings, we employ a new software framework, the Conduit C++ Library for Best-Effort High Performance Computing citep{moreno2021conduit}.
 The Conduit library provides tools to perform best-effort communication in a flexible, intuitive interface and uniform inter-operation of serial, parallel, and distributed modalities.
-Although Conduit currently implements distributed functionality via MPI intrinsics, in future work we will explore lower-level protocols like InfiniBand Unreliable Datagrams \citep{kashyap2006ip, koop2007high}.
+Although Conduit currently implements distributed functionality via MPI intrinsics, in future work we will explore lower-level protocols like InfiniBand Unreliable Datagrams citep{kashyap2006ip, koop2007high}.

 Here, we present a set of on-hardware experiments to empirically characterize Conduit's best-effort communication model.
 First, we determine whether best-effort communication strategies can benefit performance compared to the traditional perfect communication model.
 We also tested two intermediate, partially synchronized modes: one where the processor pool completed a global barrier (i.e., they aligned at a sychronization point) at predetermined, rigidly scheduled timepoints and another where global barriers occurred on a rolling basis spaced out by fixed-length delays from the end of the last synchronization.%
-\footnote{
-Our motivation for these intermediate synchronization modes was interest in the effect of clearing any potentially-unbounded accumulation of message backlogs on laggard processes.
-}
-We test across processor counts, expecting to see the marginal benefit from best-effort communication increase at higher processor counts.
-We focus on weak scaling, growing overall problem size proportional to processor count.
-Put another way, we hold problem size per processor constant.%
-\footnote{
-As opposed to strong scaling, where the problem size is held fixed while processor count increases.
-}
 This approach prevents interference from shifts in processes' workload profiles in observation of the effects of scaling up processor count.
 In order to survey across workload profiles, we tested performance under both a communication-intensive graph coloring solver and a compute-intensive artificial life simulation.
 To survey across hardware configurations, we tested scaling CPU count via threading on a single node and scaling via multiprocessing with each process assigned to a distinct node.